Hooks for Slow Pitch Jigging

 The double hooks came out of these ideas.
-The hooks are positioned as pointing to each other.
-It means to get one hooked from inside of fish mouth and get the other from outside.
+The hooks are positioned as pointing inward to each other.
+When one hook catches the fish, the other also catches the fish too, hopefully one on inside the lip and one on the outside.
 When you hook a fish like that you’ll never unhook it, because the physics work in a way that the fish fight away only to result in hooking deeper and completely.
 Even when you don’t hook like that, 2 hooks assist each other, sharing the burden of fish fight.
 And we have 4 hooks total.
 It means you can use light-weight fine hooks which are easier to be swallowed.
 Once one hook finds the fish, the others will find some places to hook, eventually “hugging” the fish.

 But the problem I see is that you can hardly release your catch.
 A lot of times fish get deep wounds.
 You need to take home and eat it.

 - 2. Other Offshore Games (5)